© 2026 SimplyTrust Software Inc.

 When a Amtrak Guest Rewards account holder dies, their points are forfeited.
 The program's terms state that points do not constitute property of the account holder and cannot be transferred upon death, by operation of law, or through estate planning documents.

-Amtrak Guest Rewards allows members to transfer points to other program members during their lifetime, typically for a fee.
-This is a practical way to share value without a formal estate transfer.
+During their lifetime, Amtrak Guest Rewards members can transfer points to other program members for a fee.
+This provides a straightforward way to share accumulated value.

 The Amtrak Guest Rewards Program Terms and Conditions explicitly state: "Accrued points are not transferable in the event of Member death or divorce."
 Points in a deceased member's account are forfeited.
 There is no published estate claims process or exception mechanism.

-5 steps for managing your Amtrak Guest Rewards points during your lifetime:
+5 lifetime planning steps for your Amtrak Guest Rewards points:

-Amtrak Guest Rewards offers a Share Points feature allowing members to transfer points to other members.
-Points can be shared in increments of 500, up to 100,000 points per account per calendar year (no limit for Select Executive members).
+Amtrak Guest Rewards offers a Share Points feature allowing members to transfer points to other members at a cost of $0.01 per point.
+Points can be shared in increments of 1,000, up to 100,000 points per account per calendar year (no limit for Select Executive members).
 Shared points post within 72 hours and are non-refundable.
 Shared points do not count toward Select or Select Plus status tier qualification.
+Points can also be purchased (separate from sharing) in 500-point increments.

 When someone dies